-Steve Beren is a pro-liberty conservative speaker, writer, blogger, and Tea Party activist.
-He has been involved in the Tea Party movement since its inception, and is a frequent speaker at Tea Party rallies during the 2009-2011 period.
+Steve Beren is a pro-liberty conservative speaker, writer, communications professional, and Republican Party activist.
+He was been involved in the Tea Party movement since its inception, and was a frequent speaker at Tea Party rallies during the 2009-2011 period.
 Beren participated in the national Tea Party protests in Washington, D.C. on September 12, 2009 and April 15, 2010.
-He is a poltical and internet marketing consultant for One Spark Marketing.
+He is a poltical, communications, organizational, and marketing consultant for One Spark Marketing.
 His weekly radio segment, "Exposing the Left," is heard on KUIK Oregon every Monday at 3:35 pm Pacific time, 6:35 pm Eastern time (available online - go to www.kuik.com and click on "Listen Live").

 After graduating high school at the age of 16, Beren attended City College of New York (CCNY), where he joined the Young Socialist Alliance (youth group of the SWP) and became active in the campus chapter of the Student Mobilization Committee to End the War in Vietnam.
 While at CCNY, he did temporary office work in New York's financial district, in what was then the shadow of the World Trade Center construction site.
 Although he was one of the top high school students in the state, he discontinued his education, remaining at CCNY for only two years.

 Beren instead devoted his time and energy to the life of a revolutionary political organizer.
 During two decades of radical activity, he organized protests against the war in Vietnam; publicized socialist election campaigns; defended the Nicaraguan Sandinistas, Cuban Communists, and the Palestine Liberation Organization; advocated far left positions on social, domestic, and foreign policy issues; and participated in the SWP's intervention into the trade union movement (He was at various times a textile worker, a steelworker, and a Boeing machinist.).